Last updated on 2nd June 2021

 US Dollar ($) / Australian Dollar (A$) / Canadian Dollar (C$) / Swiss Franc (CHF) / Swedish Krone (SEK) / Danish Krone (DKK) / Norwegian Krone (NOK) / Japanese Yen (JPY)

 We do not accept payment by cash or cheques in any currency.

 Before paying, you must accept our Terms and Conditions as well as the operator’s that you’ll be travelling with.

 Your order will only be complete when we’ve sent you a confirmation by email and after the full price has been paid.
-We have the right to cancel or refuse your current order if you’ve not paid for a previous order in full.
+We have the right to cancel or refuse your current order if you’ve not paid for a previous booking in full.

 Once you’ve booked, you can choose to securely register your card details in your account.
 It’ll make your future bookings speedier.
 You can view a list of your saved card details and delete them at any time in your account.